Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. In **URL**, enter **https://example.com**.
 1. Click **Submit** to add the link.

-   The link appears in the list under the Grafana News heading.
+   The link appears in the list under the IESG Labs News heading.

 To vote for a link, click the triangle icon next to the name of the link.